Assault In The Third Degree – Denver

 Arapahoe County Third Degree Assault Sentence Range

-If the victim of your offense happens to be a peace officer, police officer, emergency medical service provider, emergency medical care provider or firefighter engaged in their duties, there is a mandatory two year and a one-day minimum jail sentence.
-Also, the maximum potential sentence is increased to four years rather than two.
+If the victim of your offense happens to be a peace officer, police officer, emergency medical service provider, emergency medical care provider or firefighter engaged in their duties, there is a mandatory two year and one-day minimum jail sentence.
+Also, the maximum potential sentence increases to four years rather than two.

 If the victim of your Assault in the Third Degree is a pregnant woman and you knew she was pregnant, there is a mandatory minimum six-month jail sentence.